syncfusion-content/winui-docs/winui/Funnel-Chart/Tooltip.md

 **VerticalAlignment**

-Toolip can be positioned vertically top, bottom or center to cursor position.
+Tooltip can be positioned vertically top, bottom or center to cursor position.
 The following code example explains the positioning of tooltip to the bottom of the cursor.

 {% tabs %}